JeffereyChasing/Processing-Big-Data-Project-Code/README.txt

 	creates a Hive table based on the dataset located in "hdfs://nyu-dataproc-m/user/yw4359_nyu_edu/hw10/result"

-After completing above steps, run the codes in Code.txt in order
+After completing above steps, run the codes in Code.txt in order:

+	(The Code.txt contains the codes in form of code and documentation)